sseering/book/en/types_of_data.md

 ## Structured data

 Structured data builds from the simple data.
 For example, instead of a single integer, structured data gives us a way to represent multiple integers in the same value.
-Here's a list of the currently supported structured data types: objects, binary data, lists, and blocks.
+Here's a list of the currently supported structured data types: rows, lists, and blocks.

 ### Rows